-The game lasted 3 hours and 5 minutes, and there were four errors committed in this contest, all by Milwaukee.
+The game lasted 3 hours and 5 minutes, and there were four errors committed in this contest, three by Milwaukee.

 Piniella had hit a home run and two singles, and he raised his batting average to .435 and his OPS to 1.157.
 He went 3-for-5 with one run scored and three runs batted in.
 In his last 20 at-bats, he had 10 hits.
 Teammate Amos Otis was 2-for-4 with three RBIs.
 Pat Kelly, Luis Alcaraz, and Ellie Rodriguez added two hit each.
 Kansas City had 11 singles among its 13 hits.
 Bill Butler pitched five innings for the win and Lew Krausse took the loss for Milwaukee, lasting only three innings.

 The next season, on August 3, 1971 (a Kansas City 7-5 loss to Oakland), Piniella made three outs on the bases.
 He was thrown out in the fourth and eighth innings trying to stretch a double into a triple.
 In the fifth inning he singled and went to second on an outfielder’s throw to the plate.
 The next batter singled, and Piniella was thrown out at the plate trying to score.
 Sweet Lou had gone 4-for-4 in the game but had made three base-running outs in that game.
 The only at-bat in which he was not thrown out running was his first, when he singled to left with two outs and was stranded when Chuck Harrison struck out.